glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 It uses a technique called **tree coverage**, where we keep track the patterns of tree (also called **tree templates**), and match them during traversal of AST.
 The visited nodes are compared to the templates (which may be tons).

 ![X86 tree templates](./x86-instruction-patterns.png)
-Source : Book 1 page 206
+Source: Book 1 page 206

 The above is an image of tree templates of some instructions in [x86](/computer-organization-and-architecture/isa#x86).

-Then we can perform **tree rewriting** :
+Then we can perform **tree rewriting**:

 ![Tree rewriting](./tree-rewriting.png)
-Source : Book 1 page 207 (included with steps)
+Source: Book 1 page 207 (included with steps)

 For example, if we see a tree of `IADD` with two operands, we should place the first operand in some register `Ri`, the second operand in register `Cj`, then make the instruction as `ADDQ Cj, Ri`, so that the subtree can be omitted and `Ri` can be used directly as the replacement (step 1 to 3).